-Looking To Take Dark Hair Ultra White Blonde?
+Looking To Take Dark or Black Hair Ultra White Blonde?

 - As a stylist, do you get requests from clients to bleach and lift dark hair to blonde - in 1 Sitting?